bflaven/assets-for-Zambia-training/2_agile_methodology_quick_intro/README.md

 <a id="agile_5"></a>
 ## 5. Graphic facilitation <a href="#top">&#8593;</a><br>
-One of my favourite occupation that goes pretty well with the previous point.
-It goes on paper-board, scrapbook...etc.
+One of my favorite occupation that goes pretty well with the previous point.
+It is writing/drawing on paper-board or on scrapbook...etc.
 Very easy to initiate, do not think you cannot draw.

 **You can use it in meetings, training, notes taking.
 The visual content thus created becomes itself the support of the discussion or the formation.
 Nothing is lost, nothing is created: everything is transformed**